daniel-chris-lucas/learning/JavaScript/learnrx/README.md

 ### 16. Implement reduce()

 Add a reduce() function to the Array type.
 Like map.
 Take note this is different from the reduce in ES5, which returns a value instead of an Array!

+### 17. Retrieve the largest rating

+Use reduce function to isolate the largest value in an array of ratings